WeBankFinTech/Exchangis/README.md

   Monitor long-running tasks and abnormal tasks, stop tasks and release occupied resources in time.

-### 3. The first one-stop portal for big data development through DSS workflow.
+### 3. Integrate with DSS workflow, one-stop big data development portal

-- Realize DSS AppConn's three-level specification, including the first-level SSO specification, the second-level organizational structure specification and the third-level development process specification;
+- Realize DSS AppConn's three-level specification, including the first-level SSO specification, the second-level organizational structure specification and the third-level development process specification.

-- As the data exchange node of DSS workflow, it is the portal process in the whole workflow link, which provides a solid data foundation for the subsequent operation of workflow nodes；
+- As the data exchange node of DSS workflow, it is the fundamental process in the whole workflow link, which provides a solid data foundation for the subsequent operation of workflow nodes.

 ## Overall Design